-In accordance with Article 18 of Regulation 2020/852:

-"The minimum safeguards referred to in point (c) of Article 3 shall be procedures implemented by an undertaking that is carrying out an economic activity to ensure the alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights."
+In accordance with Article 18 of Regulation 2020/852: The minimum safeguards referred to in point (c) of Article 3 shall be procedures implemented by an undertaking that is carrying out an economic activity to ensure the alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights.

-Compliance with the Minimum safeguards was assessed in accordance with the recommendations provided for in the Final Report on Minimum Safeguards prepared by Platform on Sustainable Finance.
-According to the recommendations, any of the following four criteria is a sign of non-compliance with the minimum safeguards:

-Inadequate or non-existent corporate due diligence processes on human rights, including labour rights, bribery, taxation, and fair competition.
+Compliance with the Minimum safeguards was assessed in accordance with the recommendations provided for in the Final Report on Minimum Safeguards5 prepared by Platform on Sustainable Finance.
+According to the recommendations, any of the following four criteria is a sign of non-compliance with the minimum safeguards: Inadequate or non-existent corporate due diligence processes on human rights, including labour rights, bribery, taxation, and fair competition:

-- 1. A company has ultimately been held liable or found to be in breach of labour or human rights in certain types of labour or human rights court cases. - 2.
-The lack of collaboration with an OECD National Contact Point (OECD NCP) with regard to a report received by the OECD NCP.
+- 1. Inadequate or non-existent corporate due diligence processes on human rights, including labour rights, bribery, taxation, and fair competition. - 2.
+A company has ultimately been held liable or found to be in breach of labour or human rights in certain types of labour or human rights court cases. - 3.
+The lack of collaboration with an OECD National Contact Point (OECD NCP) with regard to a report received by the OECD NCP. - 4.
 Non-response to allegations by the Business and Human Rights Resource Centre (BHRRC) within 3 months.